Zinoviy Shtokalko

-Zinoviy Shtokalko (25 May 1920 – 28 June 1968).
-Amongst the more renowned performers of bandura art, one of the prominent is that of bandurist virtuoso Zinoviy Shtokalko.
+Zinoviy Pavlovych Shtokalko (25 May 1920 – 28 June 1968, also known as Zinoviy Berezhan) was a prominent Ukrainian bandurist.

 Biography

 Shtokalko was born 25 May 1920 in the West Ukrainian town of Berezhany, the son of a priest.
 As a youth he showed a great interest in music and folk songs.
 His family had a bandura which his father rev. Pavlo Shtokalko had purchased in 1925 in Prague.
 Shtokalko initially took private bandura lessons from Yukhym Klevchutsky, and later, during his studies in Lviv took lessons from the Galician bandurist Yuri Singalevych, and during the war was strongly influenced by Kharkiv bandurists Hryhory Bazhul and Leonid Haydamaka.
 Shtokalko consistently collected the smallest snippets of information about the bandura and the kobzari and was able to include them in his performances.
 He consistently worked on collecting and studying everything associated with the bandura and the development of bandura technique.

 His technique reached new heights of virtuosity.

 Shtokalko was a doctor of medicine by day.
 His medical studies commenced in Lviv and he completed them in 1950 in Munich after which he emigrated to the United States.
 During his studies, and later his work, he never neglected his bandura playing.